chenbinkg/datahub-chatbot/DEPLOYMENT.md

 - ECS Fargate cluster and services
 - ECR repositories for containers
 - Cognito User Pool and Client
-- Bedrock Agent and Alias
+- Bedrock Agent and Alias with Knowledge Base
+- Neptune Analytics Graph for taxonomy
+- S3 bucket for knowledge base documents
 - All necessary networking and IAM roles

 ## Step 3: Build and Deploy Containers